galehrizky/wp-brute-xmlrpc/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/galehrizky/wp-brute/`
+- Clone this repo to your local machine using `git clone https://github.com/galehrizky/wp-brute.git`

 ### Install